Glossary for the Business Value Drivers

 Pool generation volume

-Electricity that AGL generates that is sold into the National Electricity Market (“the pool”) and considers marginal loss factors, non-scheduled generation and auxiliary usage.
+Pool generation volume refers to electricity that AGL generates that is sold into the National Electricity Market and the Western Australian Wholesale Energy Market (together termed “the pool”) and considers marginal loss factors, non-scheduled generation and auxiliary usage.

-Equivalent Availability Factor (EAF) measures the percentage of rated energy available when required.
-Power stations included are Liddell, Bayswater, Loy Yang A, Torrens Island power stations, Somerton and AGL Hydro power stations, and wind and solar farms under AGL’s operational control.
+EAF measures the percentage of rated energy available when required.
+Power stations included are Liddell, Bayswater, Loy Yang A, Torrens Island, and Somerton power stations, AGL’s hydroelectric power stations, and wind and solar farms under AGL’s operational control.
 Site EAF is weighted by megawatt (MW) capacity.

 Reportable privacy incidents

-Notifiable data breaches realised by a material risk relating to cybersecurity, data governance, or failure of internal controls
+- Notifiable data breaches arising from a material risk relating to cybersecurity, data governance, or failure of internal controls (as data is captured through the disclosure of reportable privacy incidents);